1 Language Models: What and Why

 These are called Large Language Models (LLMs) and they have only grown more powerful and more expressive over time, being trained on ever larger amounts of data and applying techniques discovered by researchers in academia and in companies such as Google, Meta, and Microsoft.

 In this chapter, we will give a brief introduction to language models (large and otherwise) and related technologies, providing a foundation for the rest of the book.
-We call it “What and Why” because we show what LMs are but also why they are now the base layer for modern Natural Language Processing (NLP).
+It’s called “What and Why” because we show what LMs are but also why they are now the base layer for modern Natural Language Processing (NLP).

 In Section 1.1 we explain at a basic level what language models (LMs) are and how one can use them.
 Section 1.2 introduces the main types of LMs, namely statistical and neural language models.
 In Section 1.3 we show how Attention mechanisms and the Transformer architecture help LMs better keep state and use a word’s context.
 In Section 1.4 we explain why LMs play a pivotal role in modern NLP and, finally, in Section 1.5 we show what alignment means in the context of LMs and how it is used to create models such as ChatGPT.